Abdl02/banking-microservices/README.md

 - Centralized exception management with meaningful error responses.
 - Custom exceptions such as `AccountNotFoundException` and `CustomerNotFoundException`.

+### 📊 **Aspect-Oriented Programming (AOP) for Logging**
+- Added **Spring AOP** to log method executions in the service layer.
+- Logs method entry, execution time, and method exit.
+- Improves debugging and performance monitoring.

 ---

 ## 🏗 **Technology Stack**